PFCorzo/DevFiles/Back End/1. Python/Python I.md

 [[Variables]] are containers for storing data [[Value]]s.

 #### Creating Variables
-A variable is created the moment you first assign a value to it.
+A [[Variable]] is created the moment you first assign a value to it.
 To create a variable in Python, give the variable a name(in this case it will be X) followed by an equal sign, and plug in the [[Value]] you wish to assign it.

 Variables do not need to be double quoted to print at all.